Guardians vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- When it comes to the over/under, the Guardians and their opponents are 5-5-0 in their last 10 games.
+- In their previous 10 matchups with a total posted by sportsbooks, the Guardians and their opponents are 6-4-0 when it comes to hitting the over.

-- The Guardians' previous 10 matchups have not had a runline posted by sportsbooks.
-Cleveland's last three contests have gone under the point total, and the average over/under during that stretch was 7.7.
+- The Guardians' previous 10 contests have not had a spread set by sportsbooks.

 Guardians Betting Records & Stats

-- Cleveland is 23-31 this season when entering a game as the underdog by +100 or more on the moneyline.
+- Cleveland has a record of 10-19 in games where oddsmakers have it as underdogs of at least +120 on the moneyline.

-- The Guardians have an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Guardians have a 45.5% chance of walking away with the win.

-- Cleveland's games have gone over the total in 54 of its 133 chances.
+- Games involving Cleveland have gone over the total set by oddsmakers in 55 of 134 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!